Academically Talented Youth Program (ATYP)

 SuccessLink is MySchool@Kent's sister program.
 It's built on the same model of online and face-to-face learning but takes place at locations out in the community rather than on the Kent ISD campus.

 Kent ISD's Kent Career Tech Center is excited to offer a variety of Summer camps in 2019.
 Camps are for students entering 7th - 9th grades in fall 2019, and are held at Kent Career Tech Center from 9:00 am - 2:00 pm.
 Check out all the camps here.

 Talk & Tour Career Series

-Our newest career exploration program gives students and their families a chance to learn about in-demand careers in a variety of industries during tours and panel presentations hosted at of local businesses.
+Talk & Tour, our newest career exploration program, gives students and their families a chance to learn about in-demand careers in a variety of industries during tours and panel presentations hosted at local businesses.
 Topics include careers in Health Sciences, Information Technology, Engineering and more.
-The full schedule is listed here .

 Teen Leadership Team for Healthy, Safe, Drug-Free Living